anthonyhami/Bachelor-thesis/README.md

 4.3 Code USEMODELAC_Tumor_1D_more_sample.py

--> Use final Mode to generated class aware methylation data( more then one sample)
+-> Use final Model to generated class aware methylation data( more then one sample)

 _____________________________________________________________________________________